asciamanna/asciamanna.github.io/_drafts/the-clean-code-kata.md

+---
+layout: post
+section-type: post
+title: The Clean Code Kata
+comments: true
+category: development practices
+tags: ['code kata']
+---

 It is common for teams who are responsible for a large amount of legacy, poorly written code to not improve it over time.
 There are a lot of factors at work to keep teams churning in a poorly written codebase.
 They may lack experience writing clean code and unit tests and don't have opportunities to practice these techniques.
 Often there are schedule pressures that create stress which prevents teams from improving the codebase.
 There are some cases where developers just don't see the value in code quality or believe software design and quality is entirely subjective.
 It has been my experience working in these organizations that no one is talking about the quality of the code or how to improve it over time.
 Everyone is working in a reactive manner just trying to get something that "works" into production however they can manage to do it.
 Teams can turn this around.

 The message you want to be sending to your team is that "working code" is not finished.
 Code needs to convey its intent in the clearest possible manner.
 It needs to be easy to update and change and it needs to have unit tests so that developers have confidence in their changes.
 It needs to be in a state that enables continuous refactoring so that it is always easy to change and has clear intentions.

 ## Reading

-One recommendation I have for teams in this situation is to read books and blog posts about the subject of clean code, software design, unit testing, refactoring, etc. I'll save those recommendations for another post, however reading alone won't solve these problems.
-It is hard to practice these new techniques for the first time in production code.
+One recommendation I have for teams in this situation is to read books and blog posts about clean code, software design, unit testing, refactoring, etc. I'll save those recommendations for another post, however reading alone won't solve these problems.
+It is very difficult for developers to practice these new techniques for the first time in production code, and it is unrealistic to expect them to do that.
 Developers feeling pressure are going to revert back to what they know.
 Teams need specific time set aside to practice and improve.
 This is where code katas and études can be utilized.

 <div class="well">
 <strong>No Time To Learn</strong>